dleotjd520/OversamplingENM/README.md

-Data and R Code Samples Used in "Effects of Oversampling on Ecological Niche Modeling Using Imbalanced Data"
+This folder contains an example R script and data files for the study titled "Effects of Oversampling on Ecological Niche Modeling Using Imbalanced Data."